chocobearz/directedstudies/mif_generators/README.md

 Intel Quartus where it's main features are:
 * Quick automated fill of a one to one .mif file
 * Quick fill of a custom .mif file from a csv of addresses
+* mif file crated fills a 32 bit 256 word .mif for instruction memory and outputs a csv containing the instructions

 # Scripts